 evaporate -- and so will your anger.
 Our hearts stretch, and we grow as people, as well as parents.
 We become measurably happier.
 This is hard, but

-this entire website is dedicated to the reality that this is something every parent can do.
+I've seen thousands of parents do it.
+In fact, this entire website is dedicated to the reality that this is something every parent can do.
+Including

 But what about when your child is misbehaving?
 Are you supposed to just ignore his bad behavior and go meditate?
 No, of course not!
 Children